GetStream/stream-rails/README.md

 ```

 ####Follow a feed

-This is how you create the newsfeeds you need to notify the system about follow relationships.
-The manager comes with APIs to let a user's news feed follow another user's feed.
-This code lets the current user's flat and aggregated feeds follow the target_user's personal feed.
+In order to populate newsfeeds, you need to notify the system about follow relationships.

+The current user's flat and aggregated feeds will follow the `target_user`'s user feed, with the following code:

 ```
 StreamRails.feed_manager.follow_user(user_id, target_id)